 - Identification of malware strains and characterization of their behavior and threat level

-- Identification of CVEs and other vulnerabilities based on examination of digital asset identification in HTTP header data, website code bases, communication protocol, secure socket layer (SSL) certifications, and more
+- Identification of CVEs and other vulnerabilities based on examination of digital asset identification in HTTP header data, website code bases, communication protocols, secure socket layer (SSL) certifications, and more

 We also apply machine-learning algorithms to improve the quality and accuracy of security findings and provide key insights on security posture.